 The International Summer School Schmalkalden focuses on the challenges confronting the world economy under the conditions of cross-cultural management.

-The third millennium has begun in the realisation that world-wide economic activity does not necessarily involve a growing similarity between systems of economic governance and business practices, even though multinational companies and the free flow of capital around the globe has continued to increase in importance.
-Instead, inherited tradition and cultural difference are said to play a more important role than ever before as global trade and investment bring once nationally orientated economies and firms into intimate contact and therefore intense competition with one another.
+The third millennium has begun in the realisation that global economic activity does not necessarily involve a growing similarity between systems of economic governance and business practices, even though multinational companies and the free flow of capital around the globe has continued to increase in importance.
+Instead, inherited tradition and cultural differences are said to play a more important role than ever before as global trade and investment bring once nationally orientated economies and firms into intimate contact and therefore intense competition with one another.
 These developments make the role of contrasting and sometimes conflicting cultural value systems highly relevant in two regards: The first is that differing approaches to the means and purposes of economic activity deriving from non-Western philosophies and cultures have consequences for the way in which countries understand their role in the international economy.
-The second is that individual firms interested in expanding their activities to countries where ‘Western’ technocratic rationalism is confronted by religious-based value systems (e.g. Hinduism, Buddhism, Confucianism, Christianity or Islam), have to be able to adjust their market-entry, negotiating and trading strategies to ‘fit in’ with local conventions and sensibilities.
+The second is that individual firms interested in expanding their activities to countries where ‘Western’ technocratic rationalism is confronted by different value systems, have to be able to adjust their market-entry, negotiating and trading strategies to ‘fit in’ with local conventions and sensibilities.